AOEpeople/Aoe_LazyCatalogImages/README.md

     * Mage_Catalog

 ## TODO
+* Add admin config flag to enable/disable LCI
+* Add admin config flag to enable/disable local caching of the image under the LCI URL filename so Apache (or whatever) can directly serve the image on future requests
+* Add admin config for cache age
 * Add unit tests
-* Change to locally cached image filename (with config flag) to match the URL filename so Apache (or whatever) can directly serve the image on future requests
-* Add admin config for cache age and enable/disable

 ## Disclaimer
 This module is experimental and not guaranteed to work.